winterdharma/DharmaPearls/01_agama/dirgha/DA_8.md

 The wanderer replied, “I’d be glad to listen.”

 14\.
 The Buddha told the wanderer, “Your practices are crude.
 You go naked without clothes and cover yourselves with your hands.
 You don’t accept food in pots or bowls.
 You don’t accept food while between two walls, between two people, between two blades, or between two bowls.
 You don’t accept food when a family is eating together, when there’s a pregnancy in the household, when you see a dog at the door, or when a home has lots of flies.
 You don’t accept invitations to meals or food from someone who says they know you.
 You don’t eat fish or meat and don’t drink wine.
 You don’t take two bowls of food, considering one swallow to be a meal … seven meals and stopping.
 When you accept a person’s beneficial food, you don’t do so more than seven times.
 Sometimes, you eat one meal a day or one every two days, three days, four days, five days, six days, or seven days.
 Sometimes, you eat fruit or weeds and drink juice.
-You eat flax seed, rice, long-grain rice, cow dung, deer dung, tree roots, branches, leaves, and fruit, or only fruit that has fallen naturally.
+You eat flaxseed, rice, long-grain rice, cow dung, deer dung, tree roots, branches, leaves, and fruit, or only fruit that has fallen naturally.
 {:#p14}

 15\.
 “Sometimes, you wear clothes, throw on sedge as clothes, wear tree bark, curtain yourselves in grass, or wear deerskin.
 Sometimes, you fasten head hair to yourselves, wear plaited hair, or wear clothes from a charnel ground.
 {:#p15}

 16\.
 “Sometimes, you keep your arms raised all the time, don’t sit on couches or mats, or crouch all the time.
 Sometimes, you cut your hair and fasten it to your beard, lie on thorns, lie on fruits and berries, or lie naked in cow dung.
-Sometimes, you bath three times a day or three times a night.
+Sometimes, you bathe three times a day or three times a night.
 You torment your bodies with these countless hardships.
 How is it, Nigrodha?
 Can such practices be called a pure teaching?”
 {:#p16}

 17\.
 The wanderer answered, “This teaching is pure.
 It isn’t impure.”